 Qutub Minar tower in Delhi, India, on May 08, 2022.
 Qutub Minar is a 73-metre (240 feet) tall tapering tower of five storeys, with a 14.3 metre (47 feet) base diameter, reducing to 2.7 metres (9 feet) at the peak.
 Qutb Minar was established along with Quwwat-ul-Islam Mosque around 1192, by Qutb-ud-din Aibak, first ruler of the Delhi Sultanate.
 The mosque complex is one of the earliest that survives in the Indian subcontinent

-Warning: Editorial use only.
-Contact your sales representative for all commercial (including advertorial) and promotional uses.
+Contact your sales representative for commercial and promotional uses.